The Red Buckets will return again this spring, beginning Friday, March 10.

 ✛ What Do I Say?

 Don’t be nervous – anybody in your show can give the post-show audience appeal.
-Here are five secrets to a great Broadway Cares appeal.
+Here’s a sample speech, but be sure to make yours personal.

 We are so grateful to have shared our hearts with you for the last two hours.
 Now, on your way out, we’re hoping we can all share just a little more together.